publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78ee.md

         (1) __Offsetting collections__

-        Fees collected pursuant to subsections (b), (c), and (d) of this section for any fiscal year—
+        Fees collected pursuant to subsections (b), (c), and (d) for any fiscal year—

             (A) shall be deposited and credited as offsetting collections to the account providing appropriations to the Commission; and

-            (B) except as provided in subsection (k) of this section, shall not be collected for any fiscal year except to the extent provided in advance in appropriation Acts.
+            (B) except as provided in subsection (k), shall not be collected for any fiscal year except to the extent provided in advance in appropriation Acts.

         (2) __General revenues prohibited__

-            No fees collected pursuant to subsections (b), (c), and (d) of this section for fiscal year 2002 or any succeeding fiscal year shall be deposited and credited as general revenue of the Treasury.
+            No fees collected pursuant to subsections (b), (c), and (d) for fiscal year 2002 or any succeeding fiscal year shall be deposited and credited as general revenue of the Treasury.

     (j) __Adjustments to fee rates__